JTBlanchard/JTBlanchard.github.io/_wisdom/On_Text_Encodings.md

 **You should use UTF-8.**  Unless you know you will be reading or writing to another encoding, in which case you should still consider converting it in between.

-At the level most programmers work, what you care about is maximizing compatibility and minimizing storage space.
-UTF-8 gives you that excepting in edge cases.

 It is a beautiful hack that gives us maximum compatibility in minimum space:

 [![UTF-8 and the Unicode Miracle](https://img.youtube.com/vi/MijmeoH9LT4/0.jpg)](https://www.youtube.com/watch?v=MijmeoH9LT4 "UTF-8 and the Unicode Miracle")

 [https://www.youtube.com/watch?v=MijmeoH9LT4](https://www.youtube.com/watch?v=MijmeoH9LT4)

+At the level in which most programmers work, what you care about is maximizing compatibility and minimizing storage space.
+UTF-8 gives you that excepting in edge cases, and those edge cases may not be worth worrying about.

-* UTF-8 is designed to be backwards compatible with ASCII and ISO-8859-1.
+* UTF-8 is designed to be backwards compatible with ASCII.
 Anything that would be valid there is a single byte in UTF-8.
 That's probably most of your text.

 * UTF-8 is endian-independent and most text will end up using fewer bytes.
-Unless you're writing a string processor for an OS or programming language or you're dealing exclusively in text files composed *exclusively* of charcters outside of the ISO-8859-1 character set (while also having to preserve every byte), the edge cases aren't going to matter to you.
+Unless you're writing a string processor for an OS or programming language or you're dealing exclusively in text files composed of mostly three or four byte characters (unlikely), the edge cases aren't going to matter to you.

 * The internet has spoken.
 UTF-8 is the standard convention for interchanging data now, unless you're the Chinese government (and even they use a form of Unicode, so it converts cleanly).